Sizwe Banzi Is Dead: Plot synopsis

 The focus switches back to Sizwe as he continues to compose the letter to his wife.
 He describes his experiences at Sky’s shebeen, where he was served alcohol by a woman in a respectful manner.

 The scene shifts to the outside of Sky’s after Sizwe and Buntu have been drinking.
 Buntu decides that he needs to get home to go to work tomorrow.
 He goes into an alley to relieve himself and finds a dead man there.
 Sizwe wants to report the body to the police.
 Buntu rejects the idea, but he retrieves the dead man’s identity book to find his address.
 Buntu finds that the man, named Robert Zwelinzima, has a work-seeker’s permit — the very thing that Sizwe needs to stay in town.
 They take the book.
 At Buntu’s house, Buntu switches the photographs in the books.
 He proposes that they burn Sizwe’s book — effectively making him dead — and have Sizwe adopt the dead man’s identity so he can stay in Port Elizabeth.
 Sizwe is unsure about the plan; in particular, he worries about his wife and children.
 Buntu contends that they can remarry.
 After much discussion, Sizwe agrees to the switch.

 Sizwe finishes dictating the letter to his wife.
 In it, he tells her that Buntu is helping him get a lodger’s permit.
 The scene shifts back to Styles’ photography studio; Sizwe is getting his picture taken.

-Critical account of play's genesis
+Development

 According to Marie Rose Napierkowski, in Drama for Students (Detroit: Gale, 2006; eNotes.com):

 The genesis of Sizwe Bansi Is Dead can be traced to Fugard’s experiences as a law clerk at the Native Commissioner’s Court in Johannesburg.
 At that time it was required that every black and colored citizen over the age of sixteen carried [sic] an identity book that restricted employment and travel within the country.
 In court, Fugard saw the repercussions of this law: blacks were sent to jail at an alarming rate.
 Although these restrictions are specifically South African, critics have noted that the play’s greater theme of identity is universal.
 Critics and scholars have also observed that Sizwe Bansi Is Dead contains elements of absurdism, especially its sparse setting and surreal subject matter.